GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 ]

 *Games.*
-Board games or video games are suitable candidates for #acr("DRL") techniques.
+Board or video games are suitable candidates for #acr("DRL") techniques.
 They are intrinsically operated virtually, allowing for scalable training data generation.
 Contrary to applications in robotics, they do not require any special transfer techniques to a real target environment.
 Also, some games are by nature easy, constrained problems were achieving an optimal policy is sometimes easily feasible.
 As such, they have been used as toy examples or benchmark tasks to evaluate #acr("RL") algorithms.
-The Atari #todo
+The aforementioned Atari benchmark @mnih_playing_2013 provides #acr("RL") environments of varying difficulty.

 *#acr("RLHF").*